thephpleague/csv/docs/9.0/reader/record-mapping.md

     public function __construct(
-        ReflectionProperty|ReflectionParameter $reflectionProperty, //always given by the Denormalizer ?int $default = null //can be filled via the Cell options array destructuring ) {
+        ReflectionProperty|ReflectionParameter $reflectionProperty, //always given by the Denormalizer ?int $default = null //can be filled via the MapCell options array destructuring ) {
         if (null !== $default) {
             $default = Naira::fromKobos($default);